planet-winter/H2O-monitor/README.md

 ```
 sudo apt-get install python3-pip
 sudo pip3 install --upgrade -r requirements.txt
-TODO more dependencies?
 ```

 Setup grafana dashboard.
+* open the systems IP address or hostname in a browser
+* log in with admin and password admin
-In a new dashboard settings tab enter the dashboard.json content
+* in a new dashboard settings tab enter the dashboard.json content

 autostart service